fight233/DThouse_cxd/documentation20/en/02.getting-started/01.docker/docs.md

-# Quickly experience TDengine through Docker
+# Quickly experience DThouse through Docker

-While it is not recommended to deploy TDengine services via Docker in a production environment, Docker tools do a good job of shielding the environmental differences in the underlying operating system and are well suited for use in development testing or first-time experience with the toolset for installing and running TDengine.
-In particular, Docker makes it relatively easy to try TDengine on Mac OSX and Windows systems without having to install a virtual machine or rent an additional Linux server.
-In addition, starting from version 2.0.14.0, TDengine provides images that support both X86-64, X86, arm64, and arm32 platforms, so non-mainstream computers that can run docker, such as NAS, Raspberry Pi, and embedded development boards, can also easily experience TDengine based on this document.
+While it is not recommended to deploy DThouse services via Docker in a production environment, Docker tools do a good job of shielding the environmental differences in the underlying operating system and are well suited for use in development testing or first-time experience with the toolset for installing and running DThouse.
+In particular, Docker makes it relatively easy to try DThouse on Mac OSX and Windows systems without having to install a virtual machine or rent an additional Linux server.
+In addition, starting from version 2.0.14.0, DThouse provides images that support both X86-64, X86, arm64, and arm32 platforms, so non-mainstream computers that can run docker, such as NAS, Raspberry Pi, and embedded development boards, can also easily experience DThouse based on this document.

-The following article explains how to quickly build a single-node TDengine runtime environment via Docker to support development and testing through a Step by Step style introduction.
+The following article explains how to quickly build a single-node DThouse runtime environment via Docker to support development and testing through a Step by Step style introduction.

 ## Docker download